 A study from researchers at the Desert Research Institute (X. Bai, Y. Son; 2021) evaluated surface water and sediments collected from six locations along the Las Vegas Wash and Lake Mead and eight locations along the Truckee River, Lake Tahoe, and Pyramid Lake in Nevada.
 Of the 17 perfluoroalkyl substances analyzed, 12 were detected in the surface water and 14 were detected in the sediments.
 The total concentration of perfluoroalkyl substances in the Truckee River was 441.7 nanograms per liter (ng/L) and in Las Vegas Wash water was 2234.3 ng/L. The predominant compounds found in the water were perﬂuorohexanoic acid (PFHxA) (1.5 – 187.0 ng/L), followed by perﬂuoropentanoic acid (PFPeA) (below detection limit [BDL] to 169.9 ng/L), PFOA (BDL to 65.5 ng/L), and PFBS (BDL to 44.7 ng/L).
 Concentrations of perfluoroalkyl substances in the sediments was 272.9 microgram per kilogram (μg/kg) for the Truckee River and 345.7 μg/kg for the Las Vegas Wash.
 The predominant species in the sediments were perﬂuorodecane sulfonic acid (PFDS) (BDL to 88.2 μg/kg), PFHxA (BDL to 20.3 μg/kg), PFBS (BDL to 29.1 μg/kg), and perﬂuoroundecanoic acid (PFUA) (BDL to 22.9 μg/kg).
 The Las Vegas Wash water resulted in higher levels compared with the Truckee River water.
 Concentrations and detection frequencies signiﬁcantly decreased in summer compared with winter along the Las Vegas Wash.

 Department of Defense Sampling Data

-Potential Location of Releases
+Potential Location of Releases in Nevada

 Land Application of Biosolids

 Wastewater Treatment Plants